-The next set of screens require you to pair the device with your phone via bluetooth and then setup the Wi-Fi on the device.
+The next set of screens requires you to pair the device with your phone via Bluetooth and then set up the Wi-Fi on the device.

-It shows you the installation progress both on the app on your phone as well as the BP connect device display.
+It shows you the installation progress both on the app on your phone as well as the BP Connect device’s display.

-This last step does take a few minutes to complete and includes a restarting of the the device automatically.
+This last step does take a few minutes to complete and includes restarting of the device automatically.

 How to take your Blood Pressure reading on Withings BP Connect

-The Health Mate app does a wonderful job in guiding you step by step through the process of taking a BP reading.
+The Health Mate app does a wonderful job of guiding you step by step through the process of taking a BP reading.